“We can’t just leave her!” Peter shouted.

 “Yeah!” she called back.
 “I’m good!”

-Peter looked at his rearview cam.
+Peter looked at them through his rearview cam.
 “You got five of them, Eun!
 Way to go!”

 “Working on it.”
-Peter reached out and flicked a couple of switches, manipulating the banks of his side-mounted thrusters.
+Peter reached out and flicked a couple of switches, working three banks of side-mounted thrusters.
 “We’re staying even, but we’re not gaining.”

-“Keep on her.”
+“Keep trying.”
 Eun’s pod swiveled and shot, swiveled and shot.
 “An opportunity’s bound to present its—”

-Up ahead, Dissona exhaled a giant cone of pitch-black fire.
-Two of ANOS’s saucers were caught in the blast.
-Their hulls withered into a rusted, pitted mess, then burst into flames.
+Up ahead, Dissona exhaled pitch-black fire.
+A trio of saucers withered and shrunk, then burst into a mess of chemical flames.

-“She’s growing stronger by the second,” Eun hissed.
+“She’s growing stronger by the second.”
+Eun said.

 “I know.”
-Peter released a stream of chaff, diverting a salvo of missiles with a bright stream of ultra-hot metal.
+Peter released a stream of chaff, diverting a salvo of saucer-fired missiles.
 “I’ve opened the throttle as much as I can, but—”